unihd-cag/odfi-rfg/index.md

         }
     }

 Now the in the RFG available generators can be applied on the description to generate the verilog, xml, and documentation files.
+For this a little generator script is written.
+For example to create a verilog description and a xml representation:

+    package require osys::rfg 1.0.0
+    package require osys::generator 1.0.0

+    readRF "Example_RF.rf"

+    generator verilog {
+        destinationPath "doc/"
+    }

+    generator xmlgenerator {
+        destinationPath "xml/"
+    }

 ## Available Generators